 The man that has been haunting Tyler’s nightmares for the past several days takes the same bus as him.
-Inspired by current events from COVID-19 and a writing prompt.

 Tyler jolted awake, with sweat on his chest.
 The breeze from the overhead fan barely cooled him down.
 It was that weird time in March where the weather couldn’t make up its mind if it wanted to be hot or cold, so Tyler simply slept with only the fan.